 and abroad, it

-regardless of its size, but with the ability to mobilize the masses
+organization, regardless of its size, but with the ability to

-precipitate this change.
-The regime has lost the popular mandate
+particular, can precipitate this change.
+The regime has lost the

 The Iranian people know, and the world should know, that the